dfusilier/type-director-compass/README.md

 $numb-smaller-sizes: 1;
 $numb-larger-sizes: 4;

-$sane-scale: ss-make-responsive-font-scale($breakpoints, $numb-smaller-sizes, $numb-larger-sizes);
+$typography: ss-build-typography($font-scales, $numb-smaller-sizes, $numb-larger-sizes);
 ```
 That's it!
-Note that `$sane-scale` is a key variable.
+Note that `$typography` is a key variable.
 This map will be used by the following mixins to lookup and apply sizes.